Our 11 favorite ethical and sustainable clothing companies that you haven’t heard of yet

 Cuyana

-Aside from manufacturing their sophisticated, chic designs in small batches to reduce waste, the ever-polished Cuyana also incorporates a blend of 95% recycled cashmere and 5% virgin wool into their specialty cashmere pieces and a plant-based Tencel blend to create their flowy cupro-Tencel collection (highlight: this trench wrap dress).
+Aside from manufacturing their sophisticated, chic designs in small batches to reduce waste, the ever-polished Cuyana also incorporates a blend of 95% recycled cashmere and 5% virgin wool into their specialty cashmere pieces and a plant-based Tencel blend to create their flowy cupro-Tencel collection (highlight: this trench wrap skirt).
 Currently, 80% of Cuyana’s designs are made from 100% natural materials.

 Époque Évolution